Core concepts

 Control plane

-The control plane is the master node that manages the cluster and serves as the unified endpoint for the cluster.
-All interactions with the cluster are made by calling APIs on the Kubernetes API server in the control plane.
-You can manage the cluster by executing commands via HTTP, gRPC protocols, or the Kubernetes command-line tool (kubectl), or by using the console UI to communicate with the Kubernetes API server.
-The control plane of the cluster is deployed and managed in KakaoCloud's VPC, with only the endpoint exposed to the user.
+All interactions with the cluster are made via API calls to the Kubernetes API server in the control plane.
+You can manage the cluster by executing commands via the HTTP/gRPC protocol, the Kubernetes CLI tool (kubectl), or the console UI.
+The control plane is deployed within KakaoCloud’s managed VPC and only exposes the API endpoint to users.

 Node